First, add the resources repo on Seed. If you haven’t yet, you can create a free account here.

 Finally hit Add a New App.

 Now, let’s add the other services in the resources repo.
-Click Add a Service.
+Click Pipeline.

 Enter the path to the database service

 serverless.yml file in the path, to ensure you entered the right path.
 Hit Add Service.

 Now you have 2 services.

 Repeat the process and add the uploads service in

 Before we deploy, let’s make sure the services will deploy in the desired order.
 Recall from the Deploy a Serverless app with dependencies chapter.
 To do this click on Manage Deploy Phases.

 Here you’ll notice that by default all the services are deployed concurrently.

 Select Add a phase and move the auth service to Phase 2.
 And hit Update Phases.